Generalised Kato classes on CM elliptic curves of rank 2: Generalised Kato classes

-The following may be viewed as a variant of the generalised Kato classes introduced by Darmon--Rotger \cite{DR2,DR2.5} (however, it is crucial for us to take $\varphi=\theta(\lambda\psi)$ for appropriate $\psi$ as in \S\ref{subsec:setting} rather than the newform $\theta(\lambda)$ associated with $E$).
+The following definition might be seen as a twisted variant of the \emph{generalised Kato classes} introduced by Darmon--Rotger \cite{DR2.5} (whose construction in the setting conjecturally of relevance for rank two elliptic curves over $\Q$, namely the ``adjoint case''studied in [\emph{op.\,cit.}, \S{4.3}], would suggest taking $\varphi=\theta(\psi_E)$, rather than $\varphi$ as in \eqref{eq:choice}).